-The urge to make things was in Tim since he was a kid.
-It is his curiosity about how things are made that pushed him to join Sint Lucas Design school when he was 17.
-Four years of this school were quite basic studies nothing ‘high-end’ for him.
-While at the same time, it was a good base for further studies in arts and design, sort of a pre-school before moving his education further and joining studies at Design Academie Eindhoven.
+Tim had the urge to make things since when he was a kid.
+This curiosity about how things are made pushed him to join Sint Lucas Design school at the age of 17 years old.
+For him, four years in this school were quite basic, he didn’t perceive it as a ‘high-end’ studies.
+At the same time, it was a good base for further studies in arts and design.
+As a sort of a pre-school before he joined studies at Design Academie Eindhoven.
 He graduated in 2018 with projects ‘Recycling Reject‘ and ‘Ductile Assembly‘.

-Being focused on the making process includes researching and understanding different purposes and properties of the material.
-So it is natural that as a starting point Tim Teven is working with materials, industry and production methods.
+Being focused on the making process includes researching and understanding the different purposes and properties of the material.
+So it is natural that Tim Teven chooses to work with materials, industry and production methods as a starting point.

 Handling materials in an unconventional way are expanding possibilities and opening up the horizon of undiscovered textures and applications (of that new material).
-These ‘surprises’ which were created by countless experiments Tim translates into technical and visually attractive detail.
-From the beginning of the design process and throughout research he combines the technique into sustainable and attractive looking products.
+Tim translates these ‘surprises’ which were created by countless experiments into technical and visually attractive detail.
+He combines the technique into sustainable and attractive looking products throughout the beginning of the design process and research.

-This healthy obsession with design and art for Tim just happen naturally.
-His friends since childhood were ‘artsy’ as well: ‘You know, we were this group of skateboarders.
+This healthy obsession with design and art for Tim just happens naturally.
+He describes his childhood friends as ‘artsy’: ‘You know, we were this group of skateboarders.
 One — photographer, another — graphic designer.
 We did a lot of graffiti and going to a design school was a very natural outcome.’

-It’s interesting that Tim’s parents are not connected to the design industry directly — they are both working at a steel company.
-His dad was always very handy and creative by making things for the house, for example, chairs, garden construction, and etc. Perhaps this could’ve had been a bridge to Tim Teven creative future.
+It’s interesting that Tim’s parents are not connected to the design industry directly.
+Both of them are working at a steel company.
+His dad was always very handy and creative by making things for the house, for example, chairs, garden construction, and etc. Perhaps this was a bridge to Tim Teven’s creative future.

 I think it’s very interesting to make objects that end up in peoples lives.
 I think in a quite industrial and technical way.’ as Tim explains.